Having commenced his legal career in 2008 at Slater and Gordon, Andrew is a senior member of the Class Actions team.

 - Investor actions against trustee companies and financial advisors.

-Andrew commenced his legal career in 2008 at Slater and Gordon and, since that time, has demonstrated his commitment to providing access to justice and holding the powerful to account.
-Beyond class actions, Andrew has a considerable pro bono practice and has acted in individual personal injury and commercial matters on both a No Win No Fee and fee-for-service basis.
+Andrew’s work at Slater and Gordon reflects his commitment to the importance of providing access to justice for all and holding the powerful to account.
+To this end, beyond his work with the class action team, Andrew also has a significant pro bono practice and has acted in individual personal injury and commercial matters on both a No-Win, No-Fee and fee-for-service basis.

-Andrew is a member of the Slater and Gordon Pro Bono and Legal Profession Committee.
+Andrew is a member of Slater and Gordon’s Pro Bono and Legal Profession Committee.

 Professional Qualifications and Admissions

 - Admitted, High Court of Australia